dobrocity/dobro.city/README.md

   - Update title and meta description tags for every public page.
 We include generic ones using your site name (`src/config.ts`), but the more specific these are the better.
   - This done automatically for blog posts from `posts.ts` metadata
 - Style
-  - Theme: Update the theme to match your brand, or use one of the built in themes from DaisyUI (see `app.css`).
-DaisyUI can automatically use a dark mode theme on systems with dark mode enabled (disabled by default) -- to enable if remove `themes: false;` and specify a dark mode theme.
-Docs: https://daisyui.com/docs/themes/
+  - Create a new DaisyUI Theme matching your brand or use one of the built in themes from DaisyUI (see `tailwind.config.js`)
   - Update the marketing page layout `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory